Contents On This Page

 How To Fix A Split Toenail Beds

-PS: Always remember your toenails wrapped with wool and bandage to prevent infection.
+PS: Always remember to wrap your toenail with wool and bandage to prevent infection from coming anywhere close to the injury.

 Conclusion On Fingernails Keep Splitting